melvincv/wordpress-nginx-docker/README.md

 # 3 tier Wordpress with NGINX and Docker

-:warning: The `env/dev.env` file is exposed intentionally.
-Ensure that you change the values in it before running docker compose.
+:warning: The `env/dev.env` file is exposed intentionally

 ![Architecture](arch/architecture.png)